About Us

 Our Team

 Brave Behind Bars was launched by Martin, Marisa, and Emily in 2021 with the support of The Educational Justice Institute at MIT and MIT CSAIL, and incorporated as an independent nonprofit in 2023.
-Since then, we have been joined by two dozen affiliates who instruct and coach students.
+Since then, Lee Perlman, Carole Cafferty, and Zia Faruqui have joined our Board of Directors, and we have been joined by two dozen affiliates who instruct and coach students.

 ...